Negative verb

+The term negative verb or negative auxiliary refers to an auxiliary verb whose function is to negate the clause in which it occurs.
+Negative verbs are similar in function to English not and -n't, but unlike English not (which is not a verb) a negative verb inflects for agreement with the subject.
+This can be seen in the following two examples from Finnish.
+In the affirmative sentence (1) agreement appears on the main verb syödä 'eat'.
+In the negative sentence (2) agreement appears on the negative verb ei and the main verb appears in a non-finite form.

+While the discussion of negative verbs is common in the context of Uralic languages like Finnish, they are known to occur in a variety of language families.
+For example, the Tungusic language Uilta (Orok) displays similar behavior to Finnish, only here the negative verb inflects both for subject agreement and tense:

+While not vanishingly rare, negative verbs are a relatively uncommon form of clausal negation in the world's languages.
+Most languages use some sort of negation particle (such as English not) or a verbal affix (such as the suffix -me in Turkish); still others use a combination two non-verbal markers (so-called double negation).
+Each of these three strategies is more common than negative verbs.

+The main factor that distinguishes negative verbs from negative particles is that they display the morphological and syntactic properties of verbs.
+Thus, a negative verb should conjugate like a verb, displaying, for example, agreement and tense morphology in languages that have these features.
+They will also appear in syntactic positions associated with verbs.
+However, the morphology and syntax of some languages will not always make it possible to conclusively distinguish between negative verbs and negative particles.

 Uralic languages

 Uralic languages differ from each other in the particulars of negation predicate use but continue to show specific similarities.
 For defining different patterns of negation predicates it is necessary to know about the lexical verb (LV) and the finite form (FE).
 Miestamo defined four types of asymmetry in negation verbs.
 The first type shows a prominent appearance in Uralic languages.
 It is defined as A/Fin (A = asymmetry | Fin = finiteness) and describes that influenced by the negation verb, the finiteness of the LV is reduced or lost.
 For example, the LV loses the finiteness because the clause is marked by the de-verbalizing negative morpheme.
 Therefore, the copula is added as a type that holds the finite status (FE).
 In some Uralic languages, speakers produce connegatives to construct the syntactically acceptable word form used in negative clauses.